spryker/spryker-docs/docs/pbc/all/customer-relationship-management/202410.0/base-shop/manage-in-the-back-office/company-roles/edit-company-roles.md

 ---
 title: Edit company roles
-description: Learn how to edit company roles in the Back Office.
+description: Learn how to edit a company roles in the Spryker Cloud Commerce OS Back Office.
 template: back-office-user-guide-template
 last_updated: Nov 17, 2023
 redirect_from: